Analogy As Logical Reasoning and Starting Notes for Personal Position/Op-Ed Writing

 Since literature is made of comparisons (even language is a system of symbols, comparing things to words...) the term analogy may most often be connected to that realm.
 However, a closer look at the word and the meaning of its parts will help to show how analogies function.
 A deep history of the word (from several sources) reveals that in classical Greek/Latin it comes from: ..."L. analogia , from Gk. analogia "proportion," from ana- "upon, according to" + logos, i.e. "ratio," also "word, speech, reckoning" (dictionary.com).
 So proportion implies a relationship of things to one another--a connection, commonality, etc. In cultural context , The American Heritage® New Dictionary of Cultural Literacy, Third Edition, defines "analogy" as: "A comparison of two different things that are alike in some way."

 Analogies, similes, metaphors and other language figures are often taught together in literature, as they are technically ways of comparing things.
 Metaphor, however, actually equates one thing to another in a kind of magical transformation of one thing (or more) becoming another--as mathematically, logically, 2+2 becomes, or equals 4).
 One example, is a literary statement such as, The pond was a mirror.
 Analogy would draw the comparison by noting that the pond and a mirror share some qualities--the pond was similar to a mirror...the pond was like a mirror.
 We use analogies and similes all the time in casual speech, "like, you know...."
 Or something like, apples are to oranges like carrots are to potatoes.
-For a more comprehensive look at analogies as a measure of mind flexibility see: Millers Analogies, a "test" often required in education.
+For a more comprehensive look at analogies as a measure of mind flexibility see.
+Search for "Miller's Analogies," to play with a "test" often required in education.

 Analogy is, in fact, a logical argument--a claim (thesis) supported by reasons and evidence, which might be information from an authority, or more often in the case of analogy, from first hand experience that proves the claim.
 In this kind of writing, the claim/thesis is usually less direct than in more formal argument essays, so the title is a primary clue to the thread of meaning and claim.
 As in other writing, everything in the essay should link to that idea/image and the various implications, shades of possibility that the title suggests.